Skip to content

 flush_interval: 10s # flush at least this often

-After each flush, compaction runs automatically if the configured file-count thresholds are exceeded.
+After each flush, compaction runs automatically if the configured file-count thresholds are exceeded (compaction_data_files / compaction_delete_files).

-After each successful flush, the watermark for each table is saved to the checkpoint store.
+After each successful flush, the watermark for each table is upserted into _pg2iceberg.query_watermarks (one row per table).
 On restart, polling resumes from the saved watermark — no rows are re-polled.
+There's no global checkpoint blob; each table's watermark is independent.